Amy Sings In The Timber, Executive Director

 Rich Buley, Investigator

 Rich has been practicing law in Montana for 35 years at the firm Tipp and Buley.
-Rich’s legal career involved a wide range of cases, but he concentrated primarily in the areas of representing plaintiffs in personal injuries and worker’s compensation and representing defendants in criminal cases.
-He was one of the founding members of the Montana Criminal Defense Lawyers Association in 1997 and has been a member of the National Association of Criminal Defense Lawyers.
+His legal career involved a wide range of cases, but he concentrated primarily in the areas of representing plaintiffs in personal injuries and worker’s compensation and representing defendants in criminal cases.
+He was one of the founding members of the Montana Criminal Defense Lawyers Association in 1997 and is a member of the National Association of Criminal Defense Lawyers.
 Rich was licensed by the State of Montana as a Private Investigator in 2014 and has engaged in that business since he retired from the active practice of law in 2015.